-CHIP in Virginia
+Learn About CHIP in Virginia

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 Each year, the Virginia Children’s Health Insurance Program (CHIP) helps provide affordable health care coverage to tens of thousands of children across the state.
 This CHIP health care coverage provides access to vital medical services like routine check-ups, doctor visits and dental care for families who cannot afford to purchase private health insurance.
 In coordination with the federal government, Virginia’s state government offers its CHIP program both through an expansion of Medicaid and through other programs.
 For this reason, VA CHIP and Medicaid enrollment for children are closely related.
 However, although many often ask, “Is CHIP considered Medicaid?” there are different income eligibility requirements for each program.
 As in other states that have implemented CHIP partly through an expansion of Medicaid, children whose households qualify for one of these programs may not qualify for the other.
 This article provides a helpful overview of the Children’s Health Insurance Program in Virginia, explaining the relationship between CHIP and Medicaid in the state, as well as reviewing the eligibility requirements and application process.

-Virginia CHIP Overview
+Virginia CHIP Information

 The VA Children’s Health Insurance Program (CHIP) is administered by the Department of Medical Assistance Services (DMAS), the same agency that administers Medicaid.
 To achieve Medicaid eligibility children must meet a specific maximum income requirement.
 Generally, applicants will qualify to enroll in Medicaid for children if their household’s income is above a certain limit.
 However, many of these candidates can instead apply for affordable health care through VA CHIP.
 In Virginia, CHIP is called Family Access to Medical Insurance Security (FAMIS).
 Virginia Medicaid for kids is called FAMIS Plus.

 For those asking, “What is covered by CHIP Medicaid in Virginia?” both FAMIS and FAMIS Plus cover doctor visits, check-ups, tests, mental health, prescriptions, shots and various other health services.
 CHIP and Medicaid coverage in VA also includes dental services provided through Smiles for Children, a program that utilizes a network of providers that families must choose from when seeking dental care for their children if they want that care to be covered.
 Those interested in securing affordable health insurance for their children may enroll in CHIP or Medicaid at any time, as FAMIS and FAMIS Plus are not subject to a special enrollment period (unlike with private health insurance).
-To learn more about CHIP and Medicaid services and eligibility guidelines, you can download our comprehensive Medicaid guide.
+To learn more about CHIP and Medicaid services and guidelines, you can download our free guide.